Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: IAE Montpellier

 Summary: Establishment of a computer lab at the IAE, equipped with robust hardware that ensures high performance and long-term durability in order to maintain a high standard of instruction in disciplines requiring powerful computing resources (such as multimedia, statistical computing, and artificial intelligence).
-The addition of centralized monitoring tools on a faculty workstation also enables in-person administration of online exams, a practice that is becoming increasingly common with the widespread adoption of distance learning.
+The addition of centralized monitoring tools on a faculty workstation also makes it possible to administer online exams in person, a practice that is becoming increasingly common as distance learning becomes more widespread.

 SAE: Outdoor Learning Room